 Garden hoses and irrigation systems should be checked regularly, especially after winter to check for damage from frost or freezing.
 Make sure connections are tight.
 Pipe tape can be used for a quick solution to wrapping up any leaks.

+Another great way to detect if you have a water leak is by reading your water meter.
 Most repairs are easy fixes and parts can easily be found at a local hardware store, but contact a licensed plumber if additional help is needed.
-Visit our WaterSense webpage for more information about EPA WaterSense and ways to conserve water.
+Visit our WaterSense web page for more information about EPA WaterSense and ways to conserve water.

 City Leak Detection